vcokltfre/tutorial-v2/docs/tutorial/intermediate/nextcord/11-cogs.md

 # Cogs

-Cogs are an important part of Disnake which allow you to organise your events and commands into different files.
+Cogs are an important part of Nextcord which allow you to organise your events and commands into different files.
 They represent a fairly drastic change in how you write your events, commands, and bots, so it's useful to do them early on before you have too much logic in your main file.

 !!!
 Note